Seatis/my-teaching-materials/workshop/hardware/PWM/README.md

         - B compare register
     - TIFRn
         - interrupt flag register

+### MOSFET
+  - Why we use those magical things?
+  - Pinout
+  - How do we control them
+  - Signals, and key features

 ## Workshop
 ### Dimming a LED in Fast PWM mode